darnocer/lunch/README.md

 # What's for lunch? 🧀 🍞 🥩 🍇 🥕 🍫

-Generate items for your Adult Lunchable, I mean..
-Charcuterie.
+An Adult Lunchable (er..
+Charcuterie) generator.

+A simple app I made with VanillaJS to help my partner and I with ideas for our weekly meal prep.

 https://darnocer.github.io/lunch/

-## Motivation

-A lil app I made to help my partner and I with our meal prep.
-And also to make sure I remembered VanillaJS.
-Making continuous updates to practice some fundamental concepts and experiement with refacoring in various ways.

 ## Usage

-- Click "Generate" to generate a random food item for each category.
+1. Click "Generate" to generate a random food item for each category.
-- Click the checkbox to "lock" an item and regenerate items for the other catgories.
+2. Click the checkbox to "lock" an item you like
+3. Click "Generate" again to re-generate items for the unlocked catgeories

 ## Setup

 - Clone to your local machine
-- Update items in `data.json`
+- Update food items in `data.json`
 - In `index.js`, update `fetch` to pull from `data.json` for local usage
 - Use hosted URL if deployed to Github Pages, eg.